gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 Open-source for some people is part of a political stance, a world view or activism.

 These people made the public utility software category out of nothing.
 We are grateful for them, but we are not like them.
-Also, this dichotomy is as old as software itself. ([1976 - Bill Gates Letter to Hobbyists](https://en.wikipedia.org/wiki/File:Bill_Gates_Letter_to_Hobbyists_ocr.pdf))
+Or at least not with this business, or not in our current life situation.
+Also, the dichotomy between free and paid software is as old as software itself. ([1976 - Bill Gates Letter to Hobbyists](https://en.wikipedia.org/wiki/File:Bill_Gates_Letter_to_Hobbyists_ocr.pdf))

 ### Big Company Subsidies